 The coating layers can vary from partial to fully multi-coating layers.
 The more coating layers the lens has, the more powerful they become.

-The other thing worth mentioning is that bigger objective lens size means more light gathering capacity of the binoculars but, it comes at the expense of weight and portability.
+The other thing worth mentioning is that bigger objective lens size means more light-gathering capacity of the binoculars but, it comes at the expense of weight and portability.
 The lens size determines how heavy the binoculars will be.

 Binoculars Eyepiece Lens

 The most common eyepiece lens grouping is the venerable Kellner configuration.
-This design is one of the oldest configurations dating back to the 1840s which consisted of a single filed lens and a doublet eyepiece lens.
+This design is one of the oldest configurations dating back to the 1840s which consisted of a single field lens and a doublet eyepiece lens.